 Melatonin can be very helpful and effective when you use it appropriately and in the right dosage.
 Regardless, if you accidentally or intentionally take too much melatonin, you could experience some of the following negative melatonin side effects.

 If you experience any of these side effects, call your doctor and speak with them about alternative sleep solutions, or ask for recommendations for a more appropriate melatonin dosage and guidance on the safety of melatonin for your specific situation.
+Consider exploring natural sleep alternatives or sleeping pill alternatives.

 Melatonin can cause daytime drowsiness, affecting your alertness and focus during the day.
 The number one problem with melatonin is the intense morning grogginess.
 If you feel that groggy, "out of it" sensation, you're not alone.
+Learn more about why you wake up tired.

 That groggy feeling is almost always caused by two things.
 First, the dose is too high.
 Your supplement is likely so potent that it leaves you with a "hormone hangover," which is why you feel so groggy.
 This isn't normal tiredness; it's a deep grogginess that can ruin the start of your day.

 Second, taking it too late guarantees you'll wake up groggy.
 You're essentially starting your sleep cycle right before your alarm is about to go off.
 Your body is still under the influence of a sleep hormone, and the result is that foggy, groggy state.
 If you want to avoid grogginess, you have to get the dose and timing right.
+Learn more about how to wake up refreshed.

 Mild headaches can be a common side effect of melatonin use.
 These headaches are typically manageable and may not interfere with daily activities.
 However, intense migraines can also occur in some individuals, causing severe pain and potential disruptions to daily life, as noted in research on melatonin for pediatric migraine.
 Additionally, some people may experience headaches upon waking up after taking melatonin, which could be accompanied by feelings of agitation or confusion but tend to resolve throughout the day without causing daytime drowsiness.